 My own university clearly has a regional focus: we aim to provide the best educational experience to benefit local society and the local economy in the North-East of Scotland.
 We have strong links with local further education colleges and provide access routes for their students to proceed to a university degree.
 We also see the university as a key participant in and driver of economic development in the region, as well as a major and high value employer.
 But then again, we are also part of a global educational and scholarly agenda, and we are developing specific areas of research in which we intend to achieve international recognition.

 In fact, as regions become increasingly important in both economic and social policy, all universities will need to develop and maintain a strong relationship with the locality where they are based.
 In fact, as the OECD has observed, human capital and innovation systems now grow mainly in regional settings.
 In that sense, therefore, the suggestion that we should view ‘regional universities’ as lesser value institutions is seriously misguided.
-Regions represent the higher education future.Explore posts in the same categories: higher education, university
+Regions represent the higher education future.higher education, university

 Tags: regional universitiesYou can comment below, or link to this permanent URL from your own site.